AirTime

 • SSH client (built into most OS)

 AirTime would not exist without TXTempus, the open-source time-signal transmitter library created by Henner Zeller.
 TXTempus handles the low-level encoding and transmission of time signals across all supported frequencies and standards (DCF77, WWVB, MSF, JJY40, JJY60).
 We built AirTime on top of this excellent foundation — adding the hardware hat, web dashboard, scheduling system, and overall user experience.
-Huge thanks to Henner for making this possible.

 View TXTempus on GitHub